Answered! Jump to accepted answer.

 Would it be correct to say, ”J’aime des roses rose!”

-This relates to:Compound colour names and colour names derived from things are invariable -
+This question relates to:French lesson "Compound colour names and colour names derived from things are invariable"

 18 June 2018